Synthesia (company)

 Synthesia Limited is a British multinational artificial intelligence company based in London, United Kingdom.
-Is a synthetic media generation company that develops software used to create AI-generated video content.
-Its customer base, as of January 2025, includes over sixty percent of Fortune 100 companies.
+It is a synthetic media-generation software developer and creator of AI-generated video content, including audio-visual agents and cloned avatars.
+Britain's largest generative-AI firm, it is used by 70% of FTSE 100 and over 90% of Fortune 100 companies.

 Overview

-Synthesia is most often used by corporations for communication, orientation, and training videos.
-It has been used in advertising campaigns, reporting, product demonstrations, and to create chatbots.
+Synthesia is most often used by corporations for localized communication, orientation, employee training videos, advertising campaigns, reporting, product demonstrations, customer service, and to create chatbots.

-Synthesia's software algorithm mimics speech and facial movements based on video recordings of an individual's speech and phoneme pronunciation.
-From this a text-to-speech video is created to look and sound like the individual.
+Its software algorithm mimics speech and facial movements based on video recordings of an individual’s speech and facial expressions.
+From this, a text-to-speech video is created to look and sound like the individual.
+Swiss bank UBS incorporated Synthesia AI-powered avatars of their human financial experts, for instance, in 2025.

 Users create content via the platform's pre-generated AI presenters or by creating digital representations of themselves, or personal avatars, using the platform's AI video editing tool.
 These avatars can be used to narrate videos generated from text.
-As of August 2021, Synthesia's voice database included multiple gender options in over sixty languages.
+As of August 2021, Synthesia's voice database included multiple gender options in over 60 languages.
+Its free voice library doubled by 2025, to 140 languages and accents, and its Express-Voice technology can clone a user's own voice, or generate a synthetic one.

+Deepfakes

 The platform prohibits use of its software to create non-consensual clones, including of celebrities or political figures for satirical purposes.
 Explicit consent must be provided in addition to a strict pre-screening regimen for use of an individual's likeness to avoid “deepfaking”.

+While the company prohibits use of its technology for misinformation or "news-like content", an October 2023 Freedom House report stated that Synthesia tools had been used by governments in Venezuela, China, Burkina Faso, and Russia to create videos of fake TV news outlets with AI-generated avatars in order to spread propaganda.
+Actor Dan Dewhirst signed a contract with the company in 2021, becoming one of the first actors whose likeness would be made into an AI avatar, finding his likeness used in the Venezuelan generated-videos.
+The company stated, in February 2024, that it had improved its misuse detection systems, and, in April 2024, that new users of its technology are screened by the company, and content employing it is further vetted by Synthesia moderators.

 History

-2017–2018: Founding and early history

 Synthesia's software utilizes deep learning architecture developed by Lourdes Agapito and Matthias Niessner.
 The company was co-founded in 2017 by Agapito, Niessner, Victor Riparbelli, and Steffen Tjerrild.
 In 2018, the company first demonstrated the software's capabilities on the BBC programme Click when it presented a digitization of Matthew Amroliwala speaking Spanish, Mandarin, and Hindi.
+Through Synthesia's first two years of existence, it employed 10 people and struggled to make sales, leading to an expansion of the company's focus.
+It moved on from just targeting entertainment studios to a variety of businesses.